kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Cluster autoscaler: node downscaling triggered by a low node utilization.
 - HPA: pod downscaling or rebalancing.

-It is understood that multiple eviction requesters may request eviction of the same pod at the same time.
-The requesters should coordinate their intent and not remove the single instance of eviction request until all requesters have withdrawn their intent.
+It is understood that multiple eviction requesters may request the eviction of the same pod at the same time.
+Each requester should communicate their intent using their own instance of EvictionRequest.
+They can observe the conditions to check whether the eviction has been successful or not.
+They can also look up Eviction objects to gather more detailed status.

 For more details see [Eviction Requester](#eviction-requester-1) section in the Design Details.

 ### Pod and Responder

-Any pod can be the subject to an eviction request.
+Any pod may be the subject to an eviction request type of eviction.
 There can be multiple responders for a single pod, and they should all advertise which pods they are responsible for.
 Normally, the owner/controller of the pod is the main responder.
 In a special case, the pod can be its own responder.
 The responder should decide what action to take when it observes an eviction request intent directed at that responder: